 As soon as I finished making my melitzanoslata recipe, I quickly went to work on using up the remainder of my overabundant eggplant supply.

 It's a pasta dish that uses eggplants, tomatoes, garlic and olive oil.
 A fair bit of olive oil as a matter of fact!

-I chose to chop up the eggplants in even sized chunks.
+I chose to chop up the eggplants in even-sized chunks.
 You could also slice them into rounds and use them that way.
 I also made use of fresh tomatoes which are just at their peak now.

-- 2 medium-large eggplants chopped into even chunks
+- 2 eggplants, chopped into even chunks

 - 1 tbsp salt

-- ½ cup olive oil plus ¼ cup extra
+- 1/4 cup olive oil

 - 4 cloves garlic, thinly sliced

-- 1 tbsp freshly chopped basil
+- 1 tbsp basil, freshly chopped

-- 250g cooked spaghetti or penne pasta
+- 250 g pasta, cooked spaghetti or penne

 - Sprinkle the salt over the eggplant, place in a colander over a sink or bowl.
 Leave for approx. 1 hour.
 Drain the excess liquid, rinse the eggplant and pat dry.
 Set aside.

-- Heat ½ cup olive oil over a medium heat.
+- Heat ½ cup olive oil over medium heat.
 Fry the eggplant in batches until browned.
 Drain on paper towels.

 - Add ¼ cup olive oil to the same pan.
 Add the garlic and allow to fry a little.
 Add the tomatoes and season with salt and pepper.
 Allow the tomato mixture to cook for 10-15 mins ensuring to stir continuously.